It’s true — a study by Harvard University’s C-CHANGE (Center for Climate, Health and the Global Environment) published last July says so.

 While this obviously affects potentially everybody, there are three groups — besides the college-age students in Ceneño-Laurent’s relatively small study — who are particularly at risk.
 The first of these is school kids from disadvantaged backgrounds (who attend schools without AC), for whom other studies have shown that for every degree of temperature increase, there’s a one percent drop in educational attainment.
 Then, of course, there are office workers, for whom cognition is generally important, and finally, people who operate machinery, who are obviously among the last people you want going foggy in the head.
 (It’s an especially disturbing thought every time you see road and construction workers in the summertime.)

 It all connects to a growing body of studies that examine heat and human nature.
 While Ceneño-Laurent was careful to mention the inconclusiveness of his and other studies, he mentioned a recent study in Nature showing higher suicide rates in the U.S. and Mexico during hotter periods, plus other, more controversial bodies of research suggesting a possible correlation — among other factors — between hot weather and increased crime rates.
+(Although he didn’t mention it, I can’t help thinking that maybe all this helps explain Florida Man.)

 In any case, can we assume that Cedeño-Laurent now spends all his time at what his study (which he points out is non-definitive) regards as the optimal temperature (72 to 73 degrees), feeling the gentle caress of air-conditioned breeze on a hot summer day?